lastingParadox/ff-site/archive-to-markdown/md/ff2/14-crash-and-burn.md

 **RPretribution** _(25-Aug-18 03:01 PM)_

-> I don’t know, man.
+> I don't know, man.

 _Garrick takes out a lunchbox and checks inside, finding a couple of graham crackers and preserved balogna._